 Time to step up your game.
 Worry not, here’s a list of eight ways to find the most brilliant and promising startups.

-#1 In-person networking
+1. In-person professional networking

 Why is in-person networking useful for finding startups?

-Consider this: how much time and energy are you investing in your social media presence on person-networking sites?
+Consider this: how much time and energy are you investing in your social media presence on networking sites?
 Instead of spending hours at your desk screening and analyzing startups, get out there and start shaking some hands.

 Why is the human element still so relevant in networking?
 Because humans have social needs.